sfilges/SingleCellScripts/README.md

 Collection of scripts for processing and analysis of single cell RNA seq generated with 10x genomics systems or similar technologies.

+The scripts were developed using *Seurat v4*.
+Detailed methods and results can be found in the [Ranji et al., Journal of Translational Medicine (2024)](https://link.springer.com/article/10.1186/s12967-024-05211-w#Sec2).
+The scRNA-Seq data from the study (10x Genomics) is available from GEO under accession [GSE191132](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE191132).

 ## Overview

 The R folder contains the following scripts: